Shrikant-Pawar-45/Tokenizer/README.md

 - Add a GitHub Actions workflow to run tests and linters on push.
 - Add a short `CONTRIBUTING.md` that explains how to request a license or permission.

----

-If you'd like, I can add a `CONTRIBUTING.md` and a CI workflow next.
-Tell me what you'd prefer.